yfyang86/metevalue/Readme.md

 ## Call by R data frames

-We provide the `evalue_buildin_var_fmt_nm` and `varevalue.metilene` function to handle the general DMR e-value alculation in DNA methylation studiesc:
+We provide the `evalue_buildin_var_fmt_nm` and `varevalue.metilene` function to handle the general DMR e-value calculation in DNA methylation studies:

 ``` r
 # Here  `[DMR]` coudle be one of `methylKit`, `biseq`, `DMRfinder` or `metilene`.